endolith/nipy/doc/users/basic_io.rst

 Accessing images using nipy:

-While Nifti_ is the primary file format Analyze images (with associated .mat file), and MINC files can also be read.
+While Nifti_ is the primary file format, Analyze images (with associated .mat file), and MINC files can also be read.

 Load Image from File